sardana-org/sardana/doc/source/users/taurus/experimentconfiguration.rst

-Plots need to be configured previously as explained in the :ref:`channel configuration <expconf_ui_measurementgroup_channel>` plot type and plot axes.
+Plots need to be configured previously as explained in the :ref:`channel configuration <expconf_ui_measurementgroup_channel>` (plot type and plot axes).
 Running a scan will spawn a panel on taurusgui with the plot.
-The number of panels that will spawn is defined in the :ref:`channel configuration <expconf_ui_measurementgroup_channel>`
+The number of panels that will spawn is defined in the
+:ref:`channel configuration <expconf_ui_measurementgroup_channel>`.

 If the configuration hasn't been changed, a new scan will overwrite the previous plots.

-Plots can also be seen with spock's command ``showscan online``
+Plots can also be seen with spock's command ``showscan online``.

 .. _expconf_ui_snapshot_group: